The sea did not care about Kalinganagar.

 She opened her eyes.
 Adjusted the pot.
 Stirred the dal without looking at him.

 “It will burn,” she said.
-Her voice was entirely steady.
+Entirely steady.

-The bara koli, the fire, and the two of them — the whole world, for now
+UshaRani cooking by the firewood stove near the bara koli, Bishu leaning close, her eyes closed The bara koli, the fire, and the two of them — the whole world, for now

 It was Madhu who started it, splitting a koli with his thumbnail and not looking at anyone.